cu-numpde/fall22-community-kamo6346/proposal.md

 Check the following boxes when complete or add a note below if you encountered a problem.

-- [ ] I have installed the software
+- [-] I have installed the software
-- [ ] I have run at least one example
+- [-] I have run at least one example
-- [ ] I have run the test suite
+- [-] I have run the test suite
 - [ ] The test suite passes

 ### Notes/concerns/risks

-Please comment on any anomalies or known risks to following this project, if you were unable to answer any questions above, or otherwise have concerns about the appropriateness of the software.
-If the project requires a contributor license agreement or other procedural steps, please explain here.
-"None at this time" is acceptable for this question.
+Eilmer was installed with sucess on my personal machine (Apple M1).
+I ran an example case and obtained correct results.
+I ran a regression test on the gas dynamics section and found that all cases passed except for one.
+Specifically, one case failed to find a "cea2 exe file".
+However, cea is a NASA tool used to compute chemical nonequilibrium cases, and I do not have it installed.
+Although this is odd that the installation instructions did not require it, I do not believe that it is required.
+If I choose to continue this project I will try to resolve this issue.
+Otherwise, the code seems to be behaving as expected.

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU